xinity/dcos-docs-site/pages/services/edge-lb/reference/permissions/index.md

 layout: layout.pug
 navigationTitle: Permissions
 title: Permissions
-menuWeight: 50
+menuWeight: 81
 excerpt: Service account and user permissions required to use the Edge-LB package

 enterprise: false
 ---

-Due to the fact that Edge-LB is installed as a DC/OS service, not as a built-in component, superuser permissions (`dcos:superuser`) or the user or group permissions listed below are required to use Edge-LB.
+Because Edge-LB is installed as a DC/OS service, not as a built-in component, you must grant either `superuser` permissions (`dcos:superuser`) or the specific user or group permissions listed in this section to perform administrative tasks when you are running Edge-LB.

-# Permission Considerations
+For information about how to set these permssions, see [Managing permissions](/?/).

+# General permission requirements

 - Superuser permissions allow a user to manage all Edge-LB pools.
 Use this option if you do not need to configure fine-grained access.
 - Grant a user or group the permissions below for finer grained access to the Edge-LB pools.
 Using this method, you can restrict service accounts to have access to pools you specify.

-# Install Permissions
+# Installation permissions

-In order to install Edge-LB, the user must have the following permissions:
+The following permission are required for the user or service account you use to install Edge-LB packages:

 - `dcos:adminrouter:package`
 - `dcos:adminrouter:service:edgelb`
 - `dcos:adminrouter:service:marathon`
 - `dcos:service:marathon:marathon:services:/dcos-edgelb`

-# Service Account Permissions
+# Service account permissions

-In order for Edge-LB to operate, it must be configured to use a [service account](/services/edge-lb/1.2/installing/#create-a-service-account/).

-For easier administration, add the service account principal to the `superusers` group.
+The [service account](/services/edge-lb/1.2/installing/#create-a-service-account/) used for Edge-LB operations must be configured with sufficient administrative permissions.
+For simplicity, you can add the service account principal to the `superusers` group.
+However, if you are using the principle of least privilege to secure administrative activity for the cluster, you can grant the specific individual permissions necessary.

-Or, if you prefer to grant only the individual permissions necessary, grant the following permissions to the service account principal:
+If you are using the principle of least privilege, grant the following permissions to the service account principal:

 - `dcos:adminrouter:service:marathon`
 - `dcos:adminrouter:package`